ylabonte/procon-ip/README.md

 ## Introduction

-The name of this library refers to the [ProCon.IP pool controller](#what-is-procon-ip).
+The name of this library refers to the ProCon.IP pool controller.
-Documentation might follow.
-Until this please take a look at the sources.
-I tried to keep the interfaces readable.
-An IDE with proper auto-completion should help understand and use the library without further documentation.
+See [Examples](#examples) or [API docs (auto generated)](#full-api-docs) for an overview of the library's feature set or take a look at the [brief description of the ProCon.IP pool controller](#a-brief-description-of-the-proconip-pool-controller) if you have no idea what the ProCon.IP is.

-Feel free to ask questions by using githubs issues system, so others can take part and are able to find the answer if they have a similar question.
+Feel free to ask questions by using github's issues system, so others can take part and are able to find the answer if they have a similar question.
 Thanks! :)

 ## Examples